jbossdemocentral/coolstore-microservice/README.md

     $ oc create -f http://central.maven.org/maven2/io/fabric8/kubeflix/packages/kubeflix/1.0.17/kubeflix-1.0.17-kubernetes.yml
     $ oc new-app kubeflix
     $ oc expose service hystrix-dashboard
-    $ oc policy add-role-to-user admin system:serviceaccount:PROJECT_NAME:turbine
+    $ oc policy add-role-to-user admin system:serviceaccount:${OCP_PROJECT}_NAME:turbine
 ```

-Once installed, Visit `http://hystrix-dashboard-PROJECT.DOMAIN` and click *Monitor Stream*.
+Once installed, Visit `http://hystrix-dashboard-${OCP_PROJECT}.${OCP_DOMAIN}` and click *Monitor Stream*.
 In a separate window, as you access the demo, you can see the load on the various services and whether their circuits are open.

 Optional: Install Jenkins (For CI/CD pipeline builds of each microservice)
 --------------------------------------------------------------------------
 This service installs a [Jenkins](https://jenkins.io/) server, configured to build the above microservices in a pipeline.
 It will create `-dev` and `-qa` OpenShift projects in
-which the services are built, and wait for approval before deploying to the production environment specified with `PROD_PROJECT`.
+which the services are built, and wait for approval before deploying to the production environment specified with `PROD_${OCP_PROJECT}`.

 You can install it into any project, including the "production" project you've been using up to this point, although typically it is installed in a separate
 project (often called `ci`, and that is what we'll use below):